loryvi/loryvi/README.md

 - 💻 Still learning and making easy projects.

-- ⚡ If im not busy, Im watching documentaries or read random articles!
+- ⚡ If im not busy, Im watching documentaries or reading random articles!

 <br/>